 There are some alpinists who consider summer to be the only ‘off-season’ period for alpine mountaineering.
-It is indeed often in winter, spring and autumn that the combination of snow, ice, low temperatures and quiet mountains give the winter alpinist that spark of adventure, always tempered by the tougher mountain conditions and greater commitment.
+It is indeed often in winter, spring and autumn that the combination of snow, ice, low temperatures and quiet mountains can give the mountaineer a spark of a big adventure, always tempered by the tougher mountain conditions and greater commitment.

 Whilst we mainly run private guiding trips for alpine mountaineering in autumn, winter and spring, we do also have a few group courses which are listed here:

 Thanks for an amazing few days.
 You pushed me to achieve things I didn’t think I was capable of and taught me patiently.
 I have learnt loads and enjoyed myself enormously.
 Today fully type 1 fun.
 Escarra definitely a bit of 1 a lot of 2 and a tiny bit of 3!
 But overall the best day in the hills I’ve ever had.

 Simon Everett, Chamonix North Faces & Multi Pitch rock, Nov 21